 But when Bogues got on the court, he was an aggressive defender – wreaking havoc on the opposition.

 Over time, he molded himself into a star player for Dunbar High School – the #1 team in the nation – and later landed a scholarship to Wake Forest.

-In Washington, he was teammates with Manute Bol, the 2nd tallest player in NBA history – there was a 28-inch difference in height between them.
+His teammate, Manute Bol, was the 2nd tallest player in NBA history.
+There was an astounding 28-inch difference in height between them!